Assignment 6: Graphics Library and Console

 The external interface of the console must match the specification as given in console.h but the internal design of module implementation is left to you as a creative and open-ended task.

 When ready to implement, take it one small step at a time.
 The code for the console is structurally complex and many tricky interactions to manage (adding text, managing cursor, wrap, scrolling, backspace).
 Your best bet is to decompose into small parts that you can incrementally write, test, then build on.
 For example, you can start by handling only a single line, then backspace, then multiple rows, then scrolling.
-Think through each part before you start coding it: ten minutes of design and sketching pseudocode on paper can save you hours of debugging.
+Think through each part before you start coding it: ten minutes of design and sketching pseudocode on paper up front can save you hours of debugging.

 5) Shell + console = magic!